If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 Almost everything is available online for free if you’re willing to put the time into finding it.
 That means that to boost your membership retention rates, you need to find your niche.

 What people are looking for and will continue to pay for is hyper-relevance.
-This is why having the type of content that subscribers can’t conveniently find or create will encourage members to continue to pay for your content.
+This is why having the type of content subscribers can’t conveniently find or create will encourage members to continue paying for your content.

-If a month or two goes by and they haven’t found the content, community or support useful, they’ll question the value – and may go looking for another solution that focuses more on their specific needs.
+If a month or two passes and they haven’t found the content, community, or support useful, they’ll question the value and may look for another solution that focuses more on their specific needs.

-The people who are getting the most out of your program are the ones who you’ll want to continue to attract in the future and so they should shape your niche and your membership content.
+The people who are getting the most out of your program are the ones who you’ll want to continue to attract in the future, so they should shape your niche and your membership content.

-Tiffany Aliche from The Budgetnista is a great example of a niche membership site that really works for her members – she teaches personal finance, specifically to women, especially women of color.
+Tiffany Aliche from The Budgetnista is an excellent example of a niche membership site that really works for its members.
+She teaches personal finance to women, specifically women of color.

 Not only is Tiffany’s niche specific and clear, it’s also compelling.

-To help improve your membership retention, create a community area for keeping in touch with your members and boosting their engagement with your brand.
+To improve membership retention, create a community area to keep in touch with members and boost their engagement with your brand.

 Aim to create a supportive environment that builds an active community around your monthly membership program.

-You can create your dedicated members community using Thinkific.
-In your community space, you can discuss monthly content, post questions, answer members, set challenges and help your customers feel like they’re part of a cohesive, collaborative group.
+In a Thinkific community space, you can discuss monthly content, post questions, answer members’ questions, set challenges, and help your customers feel like they’re part of a cohesive, collaborative group.

-There’s a whole range of engagement ideas you can use to make your community space your own and build a strong community around your brand.
+You can use a whole range of engagement ideas to make your community space your own and build a strong community around your brand.

-When you have a monthly membership program, you need to find a way to keep people engaged.
-This concept is at the heart of all the membership retention strategies out there.
+When you have a monthly membership program, you must find a way to keep people returning for more.
+This concept is at the heart of all membership retention strategies.

 A monthly membership calendar is a really useful method – especially if you have a dedicated community space set up for your members.

-When people feel outside your membership community, when they don’t know what’s going on or they’ve lost touch with why they joined your membership in the first place, that’s when you start to see people dropping off.
+When people start to feel disconnected from your community, when they don’t know what’s going on, or when they’ve lost touch with why they joined your membership in the first place, you start to see them drop off.

-A membership calendar keeps people in the loop with new developments and gives them things to look forward to in the month ahead.
+A membership calendar keeps people informed about new developments and gives them things to look forward to in the month ahead.

 Katherine recommends using a simple tool like Canva to create your monthly membership calendar and list the monthly content that you’ll be posting, including dates and times for live coaching sessions or calls.

 This tactic will help you foster relationships with your community and maintain membership numbers.
-You’re helping your members get what they need out of your membership and that alone makes it a top membership retention strategy to have up your sleeve.
+You’re helping your members get what they need out of your membership, making it a top membership retention strategy.

 As part of your monthly membership calendar, you can also add another membership retention strategy – membership challenges!

-Make sure you celebrate members’ wins to add extra impact to your challenges.
-That means doing shout-outs to successful members in your coaching calls and in your community space to make members feel appreciated and engaged.
+While the challenge had its own reward, it also had the added benefit of giving members something to talk about and something to strive for.
+You can add extra impact to your challenges by celebrating members’ wins.
+That means giving shout-outs to successful members in your coaching calls and community space to make members feel appreciated and engaged.

 This tactic also helps to foster a sense of community within your membership program, encouraging members to support one another and hit their goals together.

 First impressions matter.
-The first experience your customer has as a paid member will set the stage for their ongoing engagement with your brand – and your membership retention rates.
+Your customers’ first experience as paid members will set the stage for their ongoing engagement with your brand and impact your membership retention rates.

-Make sure you greet new members warmly and get them engaged from the very first interaction.
+Greet new members warmly and engage them from the very first interaction.
 This is not the time to have a complex path to signing up.
-Instead, make it as easy as possible for them to access to the tools and resources they need.
+Instead, make it as easy as possible for them to access the tools and resources they need.

-You can’t expect people to get results if they’re not even sure how to access the video, how to find the latest teaching, how to reach out to you for questions, or how to talk to other members.
+You can’t expect people to get results if they’re not even sure how to access the video, find the latest lesson, ask burning questions, or connect with other members.
 You want to make sure new members can maneuver through your site and use your features from the get-go.

 Onboarding guidelines

-Though new members might be excited to jump straight in with your membership site, they might not know where to start.
+Though new members might be excited to join your membership site straight away, they might not know where to start.
 Create ‘getting started’ guidelines to provide direction and boost membership retention.

 Katherine has a handy step-by-step guide to how she creates her guidelines: